 Baltimore Orioles live up to 11 years in the wild.
 They can live even longer in captivity.

 Baltimore Orioles dwell in the edges of deciduous woodlands.
 These birds do not go far into deep forests.
 They are commonly found in parks and backyards, favoring shade trees.

 The female oriole builds a nest that is shaped like a hanging basket.
 She typically lays four grayish-colored eggs. eggs.

 The Baltimore Oriole’s diet includes:

 Fruit – Oranges are their favorite.
 In addition, they also eat apples, berries, and a wide variety of other fruit.
-Try hanging orange en apple halves around shade
+Try hanging orange an apple halves around shade trees.

-Insects – The birds can often be spotted high up on a shade tree, in search
+Insects – The birds can often be spotted high up on a shade tree, in search of insects.

-have bigger feeding ports, do a better job attracting them and keeping them
+Orioles will be found at Hummingbird feeders.
+Hummingbird feeder ports are small for their beaks.
+Bright orange Baltimore Oriole nectar feeders, which have bigger feeding ports, do a better job attracting them and keeping them in your backyard.